Hudsn/morph/language.md

 ## SET Statements
 `SET` statments are the only way to create and set variables in Morph.

+The only variable `SET` will not work on is the "@in" variable, which cannot be modified.

 A `SET` statement follows the syntax:

 `SET variable = value`